sysdiglabs/terraform-aws-secure-for-cloud/examples/organizational/README.md

-# Sysdig Secure for Cloud in AWS: Shared Organizational Trail
+# Sysdig Secure for Cloud in AWS :: Shared Organizational Trail

 Deploy Sysdig Secure for Cloud sharing the Trail within an organization.
 * In the **master account**